Strathalbyn, South Australia: Tourism

-Culture
+Culture and facilities

-Strathalbyn has four pubs on the centre of town, The Victoria, The Robin Hood, The Terminus, and the Commercial.
+Strathalbyn has four pubs in the centre of town, The Victoria, The Robin Hood, The Terminus, and the Commercial.
 It is host to an annual collectors, hobbies and antique fair, held the third weekend of August every year.
 Other popular events are the Strathalbyn Rotary Club's renowned Duck Race, the Strathalbyn Show, and the collaborative Street Parade and Carols by Candlelight.
-There is a Sunday market, once per month, at Gilbert’s Motor Museum on High Street.
+There is a Sunday market, held once per month at Gilbert's Motor Museum on High Street.

 In 1975, street scenes from the film Picnic at Hanging Rock were filmed in the town.

 The Children's Bridge is a pedestrian bridge over the river in the park.

+The Good Shepherd Catholic Church is part of the Mount Barker - Strathalbyn Catholic Parish.